900 Walnut Street, Suite 400

 - Knowledge base in the field of neuroscience: Students demonstrate an understanding and ability to apply basic principles of biological structure and function in Neuroscience.

-- Critical thinking: Students show an ability to critically evaluate the literature and extract the relevant information on an in depth level.
+- Critical thinking: Students show an ability to critically evaluate the literature and extract the relevant information at an in-depth level.
 Students should demonstrate that they conceptualized and integrated a variety of neuroscience topics.

 The Written Examination

 The Chair of the Examination Committee collects the written grant from students two weeks prior to the scheduled date of the oral exam.
 The written exam will be in a NIH NRSA F30/31 format.
 Students submit a written grant to the Chair of the Examination Committee.
 The total length of this document (excluding references) should be 6-pages plus a one specific aims page.
-It should be single spaced, in 11 point Arial font, with 0.5 inch margins all around.
+It should be single spaced, in 11-point Arial font, with 0.5-inch margins all around.
 The proposal should explain the research questions to be addressed and their importance to the scientific field, the hypotheses to be tested, and the rationale behind these hypotheses.
-The experimental plan should clearly explain the experimental design including animal or human usage and appropriate controls, and methodological and statistical descriptions.
+The experimental plan should clearly explain the experimental design including in vitro, animal and/or human usage and appropriate controls, and methodological and statistical descriptions.
 The plan should include expected outcomes and alternate strategies.
 The research scope should be appropriate for a graduate student to complete in 3-4 years of study.
 Students should consult the NIH website for additional guidance and tips.

 During the second part of the examination, the student will be asked questions relating to their grant proposal.
 Students should be prepared with all aspects of the proposal from an in depth understanding of the background elements, the rationale for experimental design and chosen methodology, and providing appropriate evidence based expected outcomes and alternate strategies.
 Students should be able to show their ability to critically evaluate the literature during both portions of the oral exam.
 The goal of the oral exam as conducted by members of the Examination Committee is to assess each student in all three core content areas (Knowledge in Neuroscience, Critical Thinking, and Application of the Scientific Methods) in addition to their written grant proposal.
-Mock oral exams with faculty (other than the PI), post-docs, upper level graduate students are highly encouraged.
+Mock oral exams with faculty (other than the thesis advisor and members of the Examination Committee), post-docs, and upper level graduate students are highly encouraged.

 Policy on Faculty & Peer Support

 The Comprehensive Examination (CE) Committee is a test of the student’s individual ability to pursue advanced studies in Neuroscience.
-Therefore, the student must be solely responsible for the preparation of the written and oral portions of the exam.
+Therefore, the student must be soley responsible for the preparation of the written and oral portions of the exam.
 Since the written document is to be the work of the student only, there will be NO editorial input from the student’s thesis advisor, post-docs, fellow students, or other faculty.
 Some verbal guidance on grant organization and conceptual development of the grant is expected, while the written document should be that of the student.
 The student is encouraged to use the thesis topic for the grant, although this is not a requirement.
 If the student plans to submit a fellowship application before or soon after the CE and expects to receive feedback on the written proposal, the student must notify the GPN directors and submit a version of the proposal before receiving feedback.
-Students using written feedback on proposals from the course GC730 Grant Writing are required to submit the grant version showing markups/edits to the Program Directors for review by the Exam Committee.
-The student is encouraged to conduct "mock exams" and receive feedback from faculty (except for the PI) and peers before taking the Oral Comprehensive Exam.
-Students may also contact the chair of the Curriculum Committee or Program Director to request clarification regarding the Comprehensive Examination process at any point.
+Students using written feedback on proposals from the course GC730 Grant Writing are required to submit the grant version showing markups/edits to the Program Directors for review by the Examination Committee.
+The student is encouraged to conduct "mock exams" and receive feedback from faculty (except for the thesis advisor and members of the Examination Committee) and peers before taking the Oral Comprehensive Exam.
+Students may also contact the Chair of the Curriculum Committee or Program Directors to request clarification regarding the Comprehensive Examination process at any point.